hitomitak/qcsc-prefect/algorithms/sqd/README.md

 }
 ```

-**Explanation of Each Setting:**
+**Explanation:**
-- `OMPI_MCA_pml="ob1"`: Selects the basic and stable point-to-point messaging layer, avoiding UCX.
+- `OMPI_MCA_pml="ob1"`: Uses a stable messaging layer.
-- `OMPI_MCA_btl="tcp,self"`: Uses TCP for inter-process communication and self for intra-process communication.
+- `OMPI_MCA_btl="tcp,self"`: Enables TCP and self-communication.
-- `OMPI_MCA_btl_tcp_if_include="lo"`: Restricts TCP communication to the loopback interface, ideal for single-node testing.
+- `OMPI_MCA_btl_tcp_if_include="lo"`: Restricts to loopback interface.

-These settings ensure mpirun uses a stable and isolated communication backend, making parallel execution reliable in local environments.
+These settings ensure reliable local parallel execution.

 ---

 ## Contribution Guidelines

-This package serves as a Prefect-style reference implementation of the SQD experiment described in the publication.
-It is considered feature-complete and is now in the maintenance phase.
+This package is a reference implementation of the SQD experiment described in the publication.
+It is considered feature-complete and is now in maintenance mode.

-No further contributions are expected except for bug fixes and improvements to Prefect usage patterns.
-Workflow developers may use this experiment as a test vehicle for workflow technology research.
+Further contributions are limited to bug fixes and improvements to Prefect usage patterns.
+Workflow developers may use this as a testbed for workflow technology research.